Message from Program Director

 PGY-3

-The resident will rotate through a variety of general surgery rotations but with more focus on ICU and Vascular Surgery, and Surgical Oncology where there is usually a junior resident alongside the PGY-3, in addition to the in-house PGY-4/5.
+The resident will rotate through a variety of general surgery rotations but with more focus on Vascular Surgery, and Surgical Oncology where there is usually a junior resident alongside the PGY-3, in addition to the in-house PGY-4/5.

 PGY-4

 The resident will transition to an Acting Chief Resident learning to run a service alongside the Chief Resident.
-During these rotations the resident is primarily in the operating room gaining significant exposure to open and endoscopic surgical techniques as surgeon junior for Pediatric Surgery, Thoracic Surgery, Transplant Surgery and Trauma.
+During these rotations the resident is primarily in the operating room gaining significant exposure to open and endoscopic surgical techniques as surgeon junior for Pediatric Surgery, Thoracic Surgery and Trauma.

 PGY-5

 The Chief Resident is expected to coordinate educational conferences, teach junior residents in addition to gaining significant exposure as the surgeon to complex open, and laparoscopic cases.
-Rotations focused on are Acute Care Surgery, Surgical Oncology, and Vascular Surgery.
+Rotations focused on are Acute Care Surgery, Surgical Oncology, Transplant Surgery and Vascular Surgery.

 Chief residents are encouraged to attend the American College of Surgeons Clinical Congress and a Board Review Course.